“This image is AI-generated and does not depict any specific car brand or model.”

 2024 Volkswagen Tiguan Review: Cost to Own and Maintain

 Volkswagens tend to hold their value fairly well, and the 4-year/50,000-mile warranty is one of the better offerings in this class.
-Maintenance isn’t the cheapest, but the build quality helps reduce long-term headaches.
+The Tiguan is built with quality in mind, which helps support dependable performance over time.

 How It Stacks Up Against Rivals